 Wondering about what tortie point means?
 The word “tortie” comes from tortoise shells.
 Tortie points are found in the form of mottled or flickered points, rather than solid ones.
 This coloration is also observed with tortoise shells, and that’s how these spots got the name of tortie points.

 Any cat with any albinism sensitivity to temperature is referred to as a cream point cat.
 Cream colorpoint cats have darker extremities, while the rest of the body stays a warm cream color.
-Click here if you are interested in learning more about cream point cats.

 Most cat lovers mistakenly confuse cinnamon point cats with chocolate point cats.
 Cinnamon point cats are characterized by having rusty-brown and warm-colored color points.
 This unique coloration is due to the specific alleles that cinnamon point cats inherit from their parents.